Research Film Competition

 I expect a lot of people would just say no.

-To survive as a freelancer I think you have to have an optimistic rather than realistic view of how the world works – otherwise you would never say yes in the first place.
-If you don’t have a vision then you would never be motivated to try and achieve it.
+To survive as a freelancer I think you have to have an optimistic view of how the world works – otherwise you would never say yes in the first place.
+You have to believe fully in the vision that you have or you will never be motivated to try and achieve it.

-I said yes because I felt that it was an opportunity to practice and explore, and perhaps shine a light on something important.
+I said yes because I felt that it was an opportunity to practice and explore, and perhaps shine a light on something that has only ever been vaguely imagined and dimly lit before.

-Finding the stories was an organic process in which I helped the researchers to discover something that was uniquely theirs.
+Finding the stories was a conversation or series of conversations in which I prompted the researchers to discover something that was uniquely theirs.
 Initially, I encouraged them to think broadly:

-In what ways are my experiences significant to other people?
+In what ways are my experiences meaningful to other people?

 Then we looked for moments we could narrow in on: where change had occurred.
 This gave us the basic external plot: